appsmithorg/appsmith-docs/how-to-guides/how-to-assign-timestamp-or-delete-key-in-firestore.md

 To assign Firestore server's timestamp value to any field the `Timestamp Value Path` field in the Firestore plugin's query editor form can be used.

-The `Timestamp Value Path` needs to be filled with an array to paths to which the timestamp values need to be assigned.
+The `Timestamp Value Path` needs to be filled with an array of key paths to which the timestamp values need to be assigned.
 Each path in the array must follow the `dot` notation as described via the example below: